 5. Live a Balanced Life

-As we refine our practice schedules, we need to adopt balanced lifestyles that support long-term sustainability.
+As we refine our practice schedules, we need to adopt balanced lifestyles that support long-term artistic development and career sustainability.

 Adapted from The Musician’s Way, Chapter One